sriresume2016/st_online_course_manager/README.md

 ### Expected Outcome:

-By the end of the week, you should have a functional Online Course Management System demonstrating:
 - CRUD operations using RESTful APIs.
 - Database persistence using Hibernate.
 - Basic user interface for interacting with the course management system (listing courses, enrolling students, etc.).
 - Integration of Spring Boot components and libraries.

-This project will showcase your proficiency in Java development, Spring framework, ORM integration, and database handling, which are essential skills for building scalable and maintainable applications.
-It can serve as a significant addition to your resume, demonstrating real-world application development experience.
+This project will showcase proficiency in Java development, Spring framework, ORM integration, and database handling, which are essential skills for building scalable and maintainable applications.